-Table 5.5 Action and Limit Levels for Construction Phase Coral Monitoring
+Table 5.4 Action and Limit Levels for Construction Phase Coral Monitoring

-Parameter Action Level Limit Level Mortality a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the tagged indirect impact site coral colonies that is not If during Impact Monitoring a 25% increase in the percentage of partial mortality on the corals occurs at more than 20% of the tagged indirect impact site coral colonies that is not recorded on the tagged corals at the control site, then the Limit Level is exceeded.
+Parameter Action Level Limit Level If during Impact Monitoring If during Impact Monitoring a a 15% increase in the 25% increase in the percentage of partial percentage of partial mortality on the corals mortality on the corals occurs occurs at more than 20% of at more than 20% of the Mortality the tagged indirect impact tagged indirect impact site site coral colonies that is not coral colonies that is not recorded on the tagged recorded on the tagged corals corals at the control site, at the control site, then the then the Action Level is Limit Level is exceeded. exceeded.

-Table 5.6 Action and Limit Levels for Post-Translocation Coral Monitoring
+Table 5.5 Action and Limit Levels for Post-Translocation Coral Monitoring

-Parameter Action Level Limit Level Mortality Monitoring a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original corals in the mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original
+Parameter Action Level Limit Level Mortality If during Post-Translocation Monitoring a 15% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original corals in the recipient site, then the Action Level is exceeded.
+If during Post-Translocation Monitoring a 25% increase in the percentage of partial mortality on the corals occurs at more than 20% of the translocated coral colonies that is not recorded on the original corals in the recipient site, then the Limit Level is exceeded.